-“Consistent” in this instance means that the total population and components of population change across all local authorities in England sum to those presented in the national projection for England.
+"Consistent" in this instance means that the total population and components of population change across all local authorities in England sum to those presented in the national projection for England.
 The exception to this is the component for international inflow.
-This is because people from Syria granted humanitarian protection, as well as armed forces returning from Germany and their dependants, are not included in the international inflow as, unlike in the national projections, they are added separately.
-However, these groups are included in the total projected population and so the subnational population projections remain consistent with the national population projections.
+This is because people from Syria granted humanitarian protection and armed forces returning from Germany and their dependants are not included in the international inflow as, unlike in the national projections, they are added separately.
+However, these groups are included in the total projected population.
+The subnational population projections therefore remain consistent with the national population projections.

-Further details about the differences between the subnational projections of the different countries of the UK can be found in the article on subnational population projections across the UK.
-This article reflects the recent changes to the methodology and data sources in the 2016-based subnational population projections for England and any changes made by the other countries of the UK since the paper was last updated in 2019.
+Further details about the differences between the subnational population projections of the different countries of the UK can be found in the article on subnational population projections across the UK.
+This article reflects the recent changes to the methodology and data sources in the 2018-based subnational population projections for England and the latest projections available for the other countries of the UK.

 Subnational population projections may be generated by other organisations.
 For example, some local authorities and academics produce their own set of subnational population projections.
 However, these often use a different methodology from that used for the ONS projections and therefore produce different results.
 Important methodological differences include: